selwynpolit/d9book/book/nodes-and-fields.md

 Both created and changed are stored as Unix epoch timestamps the node_field_data table.
 Here I query the database for a node and return a string version of the date.
-Note.
-This will handle epoch dates before 1970.
+Note, this will handle epoch dates before 1970.

 ```php